lf-edge/ekuiper/docs/en_US/edgex/edgex_rule_engine_tutorial.md

 ------

 Now the stream is created.
-But you maybe curious about how Kuiper knows the message bus IP address & port, because such information are not specified in ``CREATE STREAM`` statement.
+But you may be curious about how Kuiper knows the message bus IP address & port, because such information are not specified in ``CREATE STREAM`` statement.
 Those configurations are managed in ``etc/sources/edgex.yaml`` , you can type ``cat etc/sources/edgex.yaml`` command to take a look at the contents of file.
 If you have different server, ports & service server configurations, please update it accordingly.
 As mentioned previously, these configurations could be overrode when bring-up the Docker instances.

 ```yaml
 #Global Edgex configurations